Soliasss/mahjong_engine/README.md

 # mahjong_engine
 Mahjong engine

-Read your commit in English please
+Write your commits in English please.